MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **internet_message_id** - tracking message ID

 - **is_group_escalation** - indicates whether the message the action was taken on was sent to the user's mailbox because of an escalation (subscribed to group)

+- **is_pinned** - Tells us if the conversation is pinned.
+This is to assess if users are interacting with pin messages and if the pinning feature is behaving as expected.

 - **is_rule** - indicates if the mail action done is resetting a focused/other classification